Search by Provider Name

 PERSONAL GOODS AND DIAPERS

-Provides clothing, hygiene items, and household goods, including bedding and kitchenware.
+Provides clothing, hygiene items as available, and household goods, including bedding and kitchenware.
 Diapers are available through PDX Diaper Bank.
 Accepts donations of gently used clothing and household items.

 8800 SE 80th Avenue